Polymer/pwa-starter-kit/configuring-and-personalizing.md

 ```
 - `images/` has your logos and favicons.
 If you needed to add any other assets to your application, this would be a good place for them.
 - `src/` is where all the code lives.
 It's broken down in 4 areas:
-  - `components/` is the directory that contains all the custom elements in the application
+  - `components/` is the directory that contains all the custom elements in the application.
   - `actions/`, `reducers/` and `store.js` are Redux specific files and folders.
 Check out the [Redux and state management]({{site.baseurl}}/redux-and-state-management) page for details on that setup.
 - `test/` is the directory with all of your tests. it's split in `unit` tests (that are run across different browsers), and `integration` tests, that just run on headless Chrome to ensure that the end-to-end application runs and is accessible.
 Check out the [application testing]({{site.baseurl}}/application-testing) page for more information.
 - `index.html` is your application's starting point.
 It's where you load your polyfills and the main entry point element.
 - `package.json`: the `npm` configuration file, where you specify your dependencies.
 Make sure you run `npm install` any time you make any changes to this file.
-- `polymer.json`: the `polymer cli` configuration file, that specifies how your project should be bundled, what's included in the service worker, etc. [docs](https://www.polymer-project.org/2.0/docs/tools/polymer-json)
+- `polymer.json`: the `polymer cli` configuration file, that specifies how your project should be bundled, what's included in the service worker, etc. ([docs](https://www.polymer-project.org/2.0/docs/tools/polymer-json)).
 - `manifest.json` is the PWA [metadata file](https://developers.google.com/web/fundamentals/web-app-manifest/).
-It contains the name, theme color and logos for your app, that are used whenever a user adds your application to the homescreen
+It contains the name, theme color and logos for your app, that are used whenever a user adds your application to the homescreen.
 - `service-worker.js` is a placeholder file for your Service Worker.
 In each build directory, the `polymer cli` will populate this file with [actual contents](https://www.polymer-project.org/2.0/toolbox/service-worker), but during development it is disabled.
-- `sw-precache-config.js` is a [configuration file](https://www.polymer-project.org/2.0/toolbox/service-worker) that sets up the precaching behaviour of the Service Worker (such as which files to be precached, the navigation fallback, etc)
+- `sw-precache-config.js` is a [configuration file](https://www.polymer-project.org/2.0/toolbox/service-worker) that sets up the precaching behaviour of the Service Worker (such as which files to be precached, the navigation fallback, etc.).
 - `wct.conf.json` is the [web-component-tester](https://github.com/Polymer/web-component-tester) configuration file, that specifies the folder to run tests from, etc.
 - `.travis.yml` sets up the integration testing we run on every commit on [Travis](https://docs.travis-ci.com/user/customizing-the-build/).